 I hope this quick tour through chameleon keeping has been helpful.

 I have put together a booklet entitled “Your First Chameleon” that summarizes much of what was covered in this podcast and adds in more on reading chameleon body language and health.
 It is a free full color pdf available on chameleonbreeder.com.
 It is meant to be a quick reference so do not take it as a complete information download!
 But it will get you started on the right foot and is a companion to this podcast episode.

 Both the podcast and the eBook are made possible by the Dragon Strand Chameleon Caging Company.
 It is support from Dragon Strand that allows me to do what I do here.
 Remember the Dragon Ledges I talked about?
-Those are a patent pending Dragon Strand product.
+Those are a patented Dragon Strand product.
 If you want a structurally sound way to mount horizontal branches and trailing vines down the sides of your chameleon cage, the Dragon Ledges allow you to do this with no stress on the screens.
 They are anchors that transfer weight from inside the cage to the strength of the frame.
-You can cerate some very beautiful plantscapes with these!
+You can create some very beautiful plantscapes with these!
 They can be purchased as retrofit kits for most manufacturer’s screen cages.
 They are also included in the Dragon Strand Large Keeper Chameleon Cage kit which combines a 48” Large Keeper Cage with Dragon Ledges and an extra floor panel for easy daily cleaning.
 Check out the show notes or dragonstrand.com for more information.